How to Say It: Therr-uh-pew-tik Fluh-bot-uh-me

 by Cynthia M. Johnson, MA

-Therapeutic phlebotomy is the removal of blood from your body to treat a medical condition.
+Therapeutic phlebotomy is the removal of blood from the body to treat a health problem.

 This procedure may be done to treat: